Frequently Asked Questions

 I see that you do sex therapy.
 Will there be sexual contact in the office?

 No, there is never sexual contact in the office.
-In fact, sexual contact between a therapist and client is not only inappropriate, it is in violation of my professional ethics.
+In fact, sexual contact between a therapist and client is not only inappropriate, it is in violation of professional ethics.

-Also, I do not have clients engage in sexual behavior in the office.
+Also, we do not have clients engage in sexual behavior in the office.
 Sex therapy is about exploring the issues and problems you are facing in your sexuality and gender and working towards a solution that will help you to find more peace and fulfillment in your sexual life.
 Implementing those changes in your sex life is "homework," not office work.

 Do you accept my insurance?